shxvani/Spam-or-Ham/README.md

 # Spam-or-Ham
-This project aims to develop a machine learning model to automatically classify SMS messages as either spam or ham.
+This project aims to develop a machine learning model to automatically classify Email messages as either spam or ham.
 The goal is to enhance the security and privacy of users by providing them with a solution to identify spam messages and protect themselves from malicious attacks.